 Much of the Haggadah chanted in a very old style; this is probably not useful to someone who wants to lead a modern seder, but it's interesting nonetheless.
 Note that "Na'ar Hayiti" is missing in the file list.

+A Reconstructionist synagogue.
 Ironically, there's no recording of Shirat Hayam on this page.
 But there's some Friday night and a bit of Saturday morning stuff, mostly songs and a few prayers.
 Streaming mp3's.

 Kabbalat Shabbat and some high holidays.
 Includes some external recordings as well.

-Very good (accompanied) Friday night mp3 recordings, with melodies you might not find in other sites.
+A Conservative synagogue in Brooklyn -- the oldest Jewish congregation there, in fact.
+It has very good (accompanied) Friday night mp3 recordings, with melodies you might not find in other sites.

 Simchat Torah songs!
 Many of them!
 The Sheva Brachot are here, too.